Vishnuprasanth-2002/DB_Insta_Queries/README.md

 - 3. List posts that are liked by colin `select posts.postcontent as likedByColin from posts left join likes on posts.postid = likes.postid where likes.userid = 2;`

 - 4. As a Glenda, she wants to know who are all liked her post book. `select users.username as liked_glenda_post from users inner join likes on users.userid=likes.userid where likes.postid=13;`

+- 5. Edina needs to know the post count which are liked by others. `SELECT COUNT(DISTINCT posts.postid) FROM posts inner join likes on posts.postid=likes.postid where posts.userid = 1;`